omgitslurch/hass-unifi-ap-led/README.md

 ## Security

-⚠️ This integration allows you to disable SSL verification when connecting to the UniFi controller.
+- ⚠️ This integration allows you to disable SSL verification when connecting to the UniFi controller.
 If you do so, ensure your network is secure and that credentials are protected.
+- You should not use your main ui.com account.
+Create a local account on your Controller for the Integration to use with no MFA enabled.

 ---